Pablo18011/DIY-RC-Lost-Alarm-MYRCLA6/README.md

 ![](Images/MYRCLA6FPCBC.png)

 ## UPDATE  V 1.5 PCB
 I have changed the original PCB To have a 2nd reset tactile push switch and a 3 pin standard FPV MOLEX PicoBlade SMD connector.
-These design changes allows for a MYRCLA6 to be easily moved to other models and to make it safer to install on your FC.
+These design changes allow for a MYRCLA6 to be easily moved to other models and to make it safer to install on your FC.
 The connector and cable is a standard PicoBlade 1.25mm pitch used on FPV cameras and cable colour code is the same.
 You still have the option to direct solder cables as for V 1.4.